 Step 1.
 Create your contact list

 A contact list is a collection of your contacts details.
-It includes their email address and any optional fields such as Name, Age and Sex which you can create.
+It includes their email address and any optional fields such as Name, Title, Country which you can create.
 When sending out an email newsletter, you send it to a contact list which means everyone on that list will receive the email.

 To create a contact list, click the “Create a Contact List” option under the “Contact Lists” tab.